10 Tips for Nipple and Breast Care While Breastfeeding

 - Keep bras and bra pads clean and dry

 - If you have tried these comfort measures for a few days and nipple pain increases or you see bleeding or cracks, call a lactation consultant or healthcare professional for assistance.
+If one breastfeeding professional hasn’t been able to help you, you can always try another one.

 Nipple Care for Moms that Breastfeed